ptarmiganlabs/ctrl-q/README.md

 Logging is controlled by the --log-level option.

-Valid values are (in order of increasing verbosity): error, warning, info, verbose, debug, silly.
+Valid values are (in order of increasing verbosity): error, warn, info, verbose, debug, silly.

 Note: When using log level silly all websocket communication to/from the Sense server will be logged to the console.
 This means *lots* of log output.